shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 But there was no such game for iOS.
 And as I pursued my second M. Sc. degree, I have had a course "iOS development", where we were learning to use Swift and iOS platform.

-As a course project I decided to implement this game.
+I decided to implement this game as my course project.
 In Swift.
 Originally the game was implemented in Swift 2 _(there was no Swift 3 back those days)_.

-And recently I decided to refactor the game a bit and update it to the most recent Swift version _(which is Swift 3 by the moment of writing this post)_.
+And recently I decided to refactor the game a bit and update it to the most recent Swift version _(which is Swift 3 at the moment of writing this post)_.

 In this post I'll describe some interesting decisions I made while creating this game.